 CUE Conferences are member-to-member events.
 Members will be given preference as speakers.

 Tips for Selected Speakers

 Once you are ready with your presentation, plan to visit your room before you present and to practice on any equipment you will be using.
-Presenters only have fifteen minutes prior to the presentation; prepare in advance.
-Make enough handouts for your session.
+Presenters only have fifteen minutes prior to the presentation; prepare inadvance.
 The capacity of your room is stated in the acceptance letter.
-Post your handouts by emailing your URL to the CUE office at cueinc(AT)cue.org.
+Post your handouts by emailing your URL to the CUE office at email@example.com.
 Be sure to have fun with the presentation.
 All of us who volunteer for CUE greatly enjoy your participation.